A Beginner's Workshop for Antigravity CLI & ADK (Build Your First AI Companion)

 waku: "Meow, of course!
 Helping is almost as fun as chasing my tail. *Meow*.
 Tell me all about it!"
 Answer no more than 3 sentences, don't use emoji.

-Craft the Prompt for the Gemini CLI
+Craft the Prompt for the Antigravity CLI

 Now that you've designed your companion's personality on paper, it's time to bring it to life within the code.
 The single most important part of an ADK agent is its instruction parameter.
 Think of this as the agent's core programming, its "prime directive," or the constitution it must always follow.